Friday, 12/31/2004

 Last night I let him drive a few blocks to a friends house.
 And this afternoon, figuring that the traffic would be pretty light, I handed him the keys and he drove all the way over to his girlfriend’s house in NE Portland.
 I know that I can be a bad passenger sometimes, so I took along my knitting to keep my hands busy with something other than clutching the door.

 You can see from the picture (click to embiggen) that, after a few false starts, I’ve managed to get a sock going pretty well.
-It even fits me. :grin: I’m working a 2×2 traveling rib over the instep and up the ankle.
+It even fits me. 😀 I’m working a 2×2 traveling rib over the instep and up the ankle.
 I messed the pattern up in a couple of places, but the colors in the yarn keep it from being too noticeable.
 The heel could be better (it was worked in the car), but the toe came out pretty well.

 The yarn is called Moda Dea Sassy Stripes.
 It has a lot of random colors that make stripes and interesting patterns as you knit or crochet with it.
 Unfortunately it’s acrylic, but it does have a nice soft hand.
 I’m thinking that these will make good bed socks or wear-around-the-house socks, and at least they will be washable.